 Some time ago, I posted a tutorial on creating a knitted pattern.
 It was a quick and easy tutorial.
-This time, I brought a bit more realistic looking pattern with decorations!
+This time, I'm teaching you a slightly more realistic looking pattern with decorations!
 It will look a lot like the Christmas sweaters that you used to wear growing up.

 Today we will use the

 Transparency panel, Transform effect, and the Clipping Mask.
 To create a

 stitch, we will use the Warp Effect.

 After opening your Adobe Illustrator, create a new document 850 x 850 px Width and Height.

 will start by drawing the main shape of the knitted pattern.
 Using the

 Ellipse Tool (L), draw an ellipse.
 Delete the stroke color and set the

 fill color presented in the image below.
 Let’s warp this ellipse by